workLokeshVishwakarma/git-learning/CSS-README.md

 <hr />

-## CSS logical properties, `margin-inline, margin-block, padding-inline, padding-block, border-block, border-inline`
+## CSS logical properties

+- `margin-inline, margin-block, padding-inline, padding-block, border-block, border-inline`

 ### Very helpfull when working with directions, instead of providing padding-left use padding-inline-start, this will auto apply padding-left no metter what text directions we're using (still work, no metter, we chaned the direction), hard to achieve this with using padding-left direct.